What is Addison's disease?

 Once diagnosed, most dogs with Addison’s disease can be successfully treated.

-Percorten®-V (desoxycorticosterone pivalate – DOCP) is an injectable medication approved by the FDA for treatment of Addison’s disease in dogs.
-It is injected every 3 – 4 weeks, depending on the patient, and replaces the missing mineralocorticoid aldosterone.
-It is supplemented by an oral glucocorticoid.
+Desoxycorticosterone pivalate; also known as DOCP (brand names: Percorten®-V or Zycortal®), is an injectable medication approved by the FDA for treatment of Addison’s disease in dogs.
+It is injected every 3–4 weeks, depending on the patient, and replaces the missing mineralocorticoid aldosterone.
+It is often supplemented by an oral glucocorticoid.
 With a little training, DOCP injections can be given at home.

-DOCP is not for every dog, and some Addison’s patients do best on oral medications that replace both the mineralocorticoid and the glucocorticoid.
+DOCP is not for every dog, and some Addison’s patients do best on oral medications that replace both the mineralocorticoid and the glucocorticoid such as fludrocortisone (brand name Florinef®).

 Your dog's diet and activity levels can often remain unchanged.
 The majority of dogs resume normal lives, even after an Addisonian crisis.
 Your veterinarian will discuss Addison’s treatment options with you and decide which therapy is best for your dog.